RobertDresler/SwiftUINavigation/README.md

 - ✅ Compatible with modular architecture
 - ✅ Perfect for everything from simple apps to large-scale projects
 - ✅ You can choose any architecture that fits your needs—MV, MVVM, or even TCA
-- ✅ Fully customizable to fit your specific needs
+- ✅ Fully customizable and extendable to fit your specific needs
 - ✅ Inspired by the well-known Coordinator pattern but without the hassle of manually managing parent-child relationships
 - ✅ Supports iOS 16 and later—with zoom transition on the stack available starting from iOS 18
 - ✅ Supports iPad as well – optimized for multi-window experiences